Lunalilo: Election

 King Kamehameha V, the last of the Kamehameha kings, died on December 11, 1872, without naming a successor.
-Under the Kingdom's 1864 constitution, if the king did not appoint a successor, a new king would be elected by the legislature from the eligible Hawaiian royals still alive.
+Under the Kingdom's 1864 constitution, if the king did not appoint a successor, a new king would be elected by the legislature from the eligible Hawaiian royalty still alive.
 The other candidate was David Kalākaua.
 Lunalilo was the more popular of the two.
 His grandfather was Kalaimamahu, a half brother of Kamehameha I and was thus a cousin of King Kamehameha V. His grandmother was Queen Kalakua Kaheiheimalie, sister of Queen Kaʻahumanu.
 Because of this, many people believed the throne rightly belonged to Lunalilo since the only person more closely related to Kamehameha V, Bernice Pauahi Bishop, made clear she did not want the throne.
 Another contender was Princess Ruth Keʻelikōlani who was a half sister to King Kamehameha V. She was a favorite among the Hawaiian chiefs because of her adhering to the old Hawaiian ways.
 She was governess of Hawaii and refused to speak English even though she was fluent in it.
 Her genealogy, however, was too controversial and few people considered her suitable to take the throne.
 This left Kalākaua and Lunalilo, and of the two, Lunalilo was greatly favored.
 So great was Lunalilo's popularity that some people believed that Lunalilo could have simply walked into the capital and declared himself king.
 Lunalilo, however, insisted that the constitution be followed.
 He issued the following message six days after the death of Kamehameha V: